 For many, AI is new and brings with it uncertainty about jobs and the future.
-BCSWomen, as part of its AI Accelerator programme, and in collaboration with WiTT, is bringing together a group of experts, practitioners, and thought leaders to discuss some of the important questions that AI raises:
+On February 22nd, BCSWomen, as part of its AI Accelerator programme, and in collaboration with WiTT, brought together a group of experts, practitioners, and thought leaders to discuss some of the important questions that AI raises:

 - Should we fear AI?

 - Has the government got its head in the sand when it comes to automation and AI?

 - How will the shift towards automation using intelligent machines change the skills landscape and employment?

 - Are business leaders being laggards and not helping build skills and opportunities?